acarotin/JsonReader/README.md

 The only problem with this approach is that we have to cast our object of type **Any** into a lot of differents types.

-The point of this package is to turn big syntax like this :
+The point of this package is to turn a big syntax like this :

 ```swift
 if let dictionnary = jsonResult as?
 [String: Any] {